eccelerators/SimStm/README.rst

  const bconst 0b011
  const cconst 3

-| Declare and define a constant with ID and hex, binary, or decimal
-  unsigned 32-bit integer value.
+The ``const`` instruction declares and define a constant with ID and hex, binary, or decimal unsigned 32-bit integer value.

-| It isn’t possible to initialize a constant by referencing another
+It **isn’t possible** to initialize a constant by referencing another constant.
-  constant or variable.

 Var
 ^^^